Do Consolidation Loans Affect Credit Score in Canada?

 Is it possible to get a consolidation loan with a poor credit score in Canada?

 Obtaining a consolidation loan with a low credit score can be challenging.
 Some lenders work with low-credit borrowers but may charge higher interest rates.
-Alternatives like credit counseling or debt management programs might be better suited for those with lower scores.
+Alternatives like credit counselling or debt management programs might be better suited for those with lower scores.